telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/install_from_sources.md

 [Top](#top)

 ## <a name="section3"></a>SSL Support
-Apache Flume has SSL support, <a href='https://flume.apache.org/FlumeUserGuide.html#ssl-tls-support'>mentioned here</a>
+Apache Flume has SSL support, [mentioned here](https://flume.apache.org/FlumeUserGuide.html#ssl-tls-support)

 ### <a name="section3.1"></a>Prerequisites for this is that you should have:
 SSL certificated installed (using Certbot & let's encrypt)<br/>